Contemporary Art – Introduction

 Most people think of contemporary art as being “contemporary,” or in the present.
 However, there have been contemporary artists ahead of their time—so to speak.
 One that comes to mind is Pablo Picasso, who painted in the early 20th century.
 How was he a contemporary artist?

 Join the conversation now!
-Register for this eCourse on the Home page to discover art and how it influences culture in ways you may not have imagined.
-Here are the topics for this eCourse:
+Register for Contemporary Art course on the Home page to discover art and how it influences culture in ways you may not have imagined.

 Artists around the world reflect a more open mind through their artworks and art expressions.
 Contemporary art explores new ideas and technologies, pushing boundaries and experimenting with new mediums and new ways of portraying culture and cultural perspectives.
 Contemporary artists provide societies with a unique lens to see the world.